 Because the laser tag gun automatically turns itself off when the player has been hit the allocated number of times, this prevents cheating.
-In paintball, even if the player wasn’t meaning to cheat it is often hard in the middle of a fire-fight to register that I’ve been knocked out of the game and it might take me a few seconds to take one’s finger off the trigger, during which time another I let off another 10 rounds.
-Enough, perhaps, to disable my opponent.
+In paintball, even if the player wasn’t meaning to cheat it is often hard in the middle of a fire-fight to register that you’ve been knocked out of the game and it might take a few seconds to take one’s finger off the trigger, during which time another player lets off another 10 rounds.
+Enough, perhaps, to disable your opponent.

 Once tagged out, the player must return to their base so the referee can re-activate them.